Abington station

 Abington station is an MBTA Commuter Rail station in Abington, Massachusetts.
 It serves the Plymouth/Kingston Line, and is located off Center Avenue (MA 123).
 It serves as a park and ride stop for the towns of Abington, Rockland, and Hanover.

+History

+The Old Colony Railroad opened through Abington in November 1845.
+Construction of a new brick station building began in 1887 and was completed around August 1888.
+Passenger service on the line ended on June 30, 1959, after the completion of the Southeast Expressway.

-The station opened along with the rest of the Old Colony Lines on September 29, 1997.
+The modern station opened along with the rest of the Plymouth/Kingston Line on September 29, 1997.